arkency/posts/posts/2015-03-02-extract-a-service-object-in-any-framework.md

 ````

 I've created a new class and passed the arguments into it.
-The new class is not aware of nanoc in any way.
-While doing it, I've also extracted some small method to hide implementation details.
+While doing it, I've also extracted some small methods to hide implementation details.
 Thanks to that the main algorith is a bit more clear.

 There's more we could do at some point, like isolating from the file system.
-However, for this exercise, this effect is enough.
+However, for this refactoring exercise, this effect is enough.
+It took me about 10 minutes to do this refactoring.
+I don't need to further changes now, it's OK to do it in small steps.

 If you're interested in such refactoring, you may consider looking at the book I wrote: [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com).
+This book consists of 3 parts:

+* the refactoring recipes,
+* the bigger examples,
+* the "theory" chapter

-This book consists of 3 parts - the refactoring recipes, the bigger examples and the "theory" chapter.
-Thanks to that you not only learn how to apply a refactoring but also know what are the future building blocks, like service objects, repositories, form objects and adapters.
+Thanks to that you not only learn how to apply a refactoring but also know what are the future building blocks.
+The building blocks include service objects, repositories, form objects and adapters.